suriya122/Weather-forecasting-App/README.md

 # Weather-forecasting-App
-This is website for forecasting weather and to learn about Nasa ASTRONOMY PICTURES OF THE DAY, daily updates.
+This  webapplication for forecasting live weather and to learn about Nasa ASTRONOMY PICTURES OF THE DAY, daily updates.

 FEEL FREE TO USE THIS APPLICAITON